Site icon The ANSI Blog

 How Is AI Impacting Jobs?

-Due to AI, we are on the brink of a technological revolution that could jumpstart productivity, boost global growth, and raise incomes around the world.
-On the other hand, AI could also replace jobs and deepen inequality.
+In sum, due to AI, we are on the brink of a technological revolution that could jumpstart productivity, boost global growth, and raise incomes around the world, but on the other hand, AI could also replace jobs and deepen inequality.

 How Is AI Expected to Impact the Workforce?